GoogleCloudPlatform/accelerated-platforms/use-cases/rag-pipeline/README.md

 [README](/use-cases/rag-pipeline/data-preprocessing/README.md) to prepare input dataset.

-## Deploy RAG Components
+### Deploy RAG Components

-This section outlines the steps to deploy the Retrieval Augmented Generation (RAG) pipeline to the playground cluster.
+This section outlines the steps to deploy the RAG pipeline to the playground cluster.

 ### 1. Deploy the Multimodal embedding Model on the playground cluster